MiddelkoopT/CompOpt-2014-Fall/README.md

  * Read tutorial: https://docs.python.org/3/tutorial/

 Homework (Due 9/10 before class):
  * Complete the interactive python tutorials Grok Learning "HOC: Disease Epidemic" and codecademy Python.
 Which one worked for you?
 How did this compare to the R tutorials.
 Did you use something else (the python.org tutorial)?
 If so please elaborate.
 Did you comlete the entire tutorial to complete the second homework or just portions.
-Submit to A2_BasicPython.
+Email your submission as A2_BasicPython.
  * Write a program to read a csv file with two columns (x1 and x2) and write a csv with the following columns: x1, x2, x1+x2, x2-x1.
 Import the data into R and plot x1 v.s. x2.
-Submit to A3_PythonCSV
+Email your submission with the subject A3_PythonCSV

 ### Week 3 (Project and source management) ###
 Github and project workflows.